philfrei/AudioDicer/README.md

 	sourceDataLine.write(byteBuffer, 0, n);
 ```

 The usual practices for playing back via `SourceDataLine` apply.
 The above two lines should execute in their own thread, within a `while` loop or the equivalent.
-Note that the common pattern used when shipping data from an `AudioInputStream` to a `SourceDataLine`:`while(n = audioDicer.read(buffer) != -1)` would not be very helpful, as a functioning `AudioDicer` will always return the same number of bytes and never reach an end point.
+Note that the common pattern used when shipping data from an `AudioInputStream`:`while(n = audioDicer.read(buffer) != -1)` would not be very helpful, as a functioning `AudioDicer` will always return the same number of bytes and never reach an end point.
+Consider, instead using `true` or a loosely coupled `boolean` (see the example code provided for one possibility).

 ### Example code

-A usage example, with a Swing GUI is provided in the example directory, along with two assets: a brook and an organ chord that glissandos upwards over the range of an octave.
+A [usage example](https://github.com/philfrei/AudioDicer/blob/master/src/example/AudioDicerExampleGUI.java), with a Swing GUI is provided in the example directory, along with sample assets: a brook, filtered brownian noise, and an organ chord that glissandos upwards over the range of an octave.

 ### Some more usage ideas

 Using the two cues and the example code provided, I'd like to point out some interesting ways to use the **AudioDicer** that might not be readily apparent.

 With the *brook* cue, try making three or four instances, and pitch them at 0.25, 0.5, 1, and 2.
 When playing them back at the same time, the brook becomes a much larger torrent.
-By varying the relative volumes, 3D distance rolloff can be emulated.
+By varying the relative volumes (the greater the distance, the stronger the slower-pitched instances relative to the higher), 3D-distance rolloff can be emulated.

 With the *chordgliss* cue, a classic, cartoonish "computer thinking" effect can be made by making the slice size 4000 and the overlap 1000.
-The "thinking" can be come more "excited" by slightly raising the pitch speed.
+The "thinking" can become more "excited" dynamically, by slightly raising the pitch speed.
 The random notes that are played back will range within the single octave gliss I recorded.
 A wider range of random notes can be set as the source by recording a gliss that ranges over more pitches.

 Another use to consider would be obtaining a short (a few seconds) segment of noise from the sound generators provided by Audacity, filtered to emphasize a given pitch area. *Brown noise* filtered to low frequencies (100-400 Hz region) can be quite useful ingredient to a sound scape.
 Then, `AudioDicer`'s volume and pitch capabilities can be used to dynamically alter the sound in real time based on game state (e.g., are we approaching a waterfall).
 Interesting noise-sculpting possibilities suggest themselves.